-The Town are working with the West Coast Eagles to facilitate the Zone 3 project delivery, and working to mitigate development works impacts on the surrounding community (particularly tradesperson street parking).
+The Town is working with the West Coast Eagles to facilitate the Zone 3 project delivery, and working to mitigate development works impacts on the surrounding community (particularly tradesperson street parking).

-Zone 7 focus has been on street parking in the McCartney Crescent road reserve.
+The focus of Zone 7 has been on street parking in the McCartney Crescent road reserve.
 The concept plan was endorsed as part of Zone 2 concept approval and an engineering consultancy was engaged for the detail design.
 This detail design is ongoing.